Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

-Once in a while, the bow would plunge down and the props would “dry spin”, shaking the ship.
+Once in a while, the bow would plunge down, and the props would “dry spin”, shaking the ship.
 Our destroyer escort would sometimes just disappear.
 The days were damp and cloudy.
-Eventually we heard we were on our way to Key West for refueling.
-The weather should be better there and the seas should be calmer then these off the Carolinas.
+Eventually, we heard we were on our way to Key West for refueling.
+The weather should be better there, and the seas should be calmer than these off the Carolinas.

 Guantanamo Bay to Panama

 It didn’t take long to get the refueling in Key West completed.
 We then steamed south into the beautiful Caribbean and onto Cuba.
 Arriving at the US Naval Base at Guantanamo Bay, we anchored in the harbor and had a magnificent view of the base.
 In the hills, they were burning sugar cane.